-- (i) Term loan from bank is secured by Equitable Mortgage of land and building, plant and machinery, and personal guarantee of directors; carries rate of interest of LIBOR + 4.95%. - (ii) Unsecured loans from others carries rate of interest of 18-19% p.a. - (iii) The original amount of loans (secured & unsecured) are to be repaid in equal monthly instalments within 60 Months, as per contractual / sanction terms.
+(i) Term loan from bank is secured by Equitable Mortgage of land and building, plant and machinery, and personal guarantee of directors; carries rate of interest of MCLR + 4.00%.

+(ii) Unsecured loans from others carries rate of interest of 18-19% p.a.